Yaryna2025/Data-Structures-and-Algorithms-ECM1414_A_2_202526-/README.md

 * A brute-force algorithm *(exhaustive search)*
 * A dynamic programming algorithm *(more efficient approach)*
+* A greedy heuristic *(fast approximation approach)*

-Both algorithms process the same input and output the chosen activities, totals, and execution time.
+All algorithms process the same input and output the chosen activities, totals, and execution time.

 ---